Circuit Training Calories Burned: 30-Min HIIT & MET Calculator

 Understanding the MET Value

-Circuit Training has a MET (Metabolic Equivalent of Task) value of 8.
-This means circuit training burns 8 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing circuit training for 1 hour would burn approximately 560 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+Circuit training, kettlebells / aerobic movement, minimal rest has a MET (Metabolic Equivalent of Task) value of 7.5.
+This means circuit training, kettlebells / aerobic movement, minimal rest burns 7.5 times more energy than sitting at rest.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing circuit training, kettlebells / aerobic movement, minimal rest for 1 hour would burn approximately 551 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Circuit Training Calorie Burn

-- Use a timer app to keep your rest periods honest and consistent
+- Use a timer app to keep rounds, transitions, and rest periods consistent across workouts

 Muscles Worked During Circuit Training